Personal - Phil's Story - - - -

 Graduating from grade 13 in 1969 at Norwich District High School (NDHS) (my listing) prepared me for university.

 In 1977, I obtained my MD from The University of Alberta in Edmonton.
-Our Med Class of 1977 recognized 40years September 2017.
+Our Med Class of 1977 recognized 45years September 2022.
+Planning is underway for 50-year reunion September 2027.

 After completing Family Medicine Residency II (1979) at Dalhousie, my goal was to be helpful to patients and to teach.